Skip to content

 Photo of Tanya Turner

 Tanya joined HMPPS at the start of 2020 in a female establishment called HMP Send.
-Spending over two years on the most demanding wings and then spent the last year as the POELT Mentor which she thoroughly enjoyed.
-Tanya has completed lots of training courses in that time and her highlight has been completing the ‘Negotiator’ and ‘Negotiator at Heights’ training.
+Spending over two years on the most demanding wings, she then spent the last year as the POELT Mentor which she thoroughly enjoyed.
+Tanya has completed lots of training courses in that time including the ‘Negotiator’ and ‘Negotiator at Heights’ training.